-On Teamwork: Why Some Teams Go Bad (Hint: Stuff trickles downhill!)
+On Teamwork: Why Bad Teams Exist (Hint: Stuff trickles downhill!)

 You’ve heard it before.
 “There are no bad teams, just bad leaders.”
-And if you look around, there are countless examples of exceptional teamwork with teams that have greatly improved with a new leader.
-The reverse can also be true but difficult to pinpoint the correlation of a bad leader and poor performing team.
+And if you look around, there are countless examples of exceptional teamwork with groups that have greatly improved with a new leader.
+The reverse can also be true but difficult to pinpoint the correlation of a bad leader with bad teams.

 Former Navy SEAL Commanders, Jocko Willink and Leif Babin, learned something about this at a Basic Underwater Demolition/SEAL training event.
 During a boat racing challenge, the last-place team instructor and first-place team instructor switched boat crews.
 You guessed it.
 The once horrible team now took first place in the race while the former first-place team did okay but not like previous races.
 What Willink and Babin learned was so powerful, that they became best-selling authors on the topic.